dellsystem/dellsystem.github.io/_posts/2015-04-23-psycopg2-offset-performance.md

 excessively flowery language and unnecessary metaphors to find the solution.
 Don't say I didn't warn you._

-If you've ever tried to go through the rows of table sequentially using a combination of OFFSET, LIMIT, and a loop structure of some sort, you may have discovered that while everything was all fine and dandy for the first few thousand rows, it all starts to go downhill at some point.
+If you've ever tried to go through the rows of a table sequentially using a combination of OFFSET, LIMIT, and a loop structure of some sort, you may have discovered that while everything was all fine and dandy for the first few thousand rows, it all starts to go downhill at some point.
 Or downtable, as it